 Sunderland team news and predicted XI to face Sheffield Wednesday

-Sunderland take on Sheffield Wednesday on Friday evening in the first leg of the semi-final of the League One play-offs.
+Sunderland take on Sheffield Wednesday tonight in the second leg of their League One play-off semi-final.

-Sunderland finished 5th in League One following an unbeaten run of 13 games under head coach Alex Neil.
+The Black Cats earned a 1-0 lead in the home let last Friday and will take that advantage to Hillsborough this evening.

-Darren Moore’s Sheffield Wednesday, whilst a little more inconsistent, finished 4th and have looked dangerous in almost every game throughout the 2021/22 campaign, so it will be an intriguing clash when the two sides meet later today.
+Darren Moore’s side were rocked by the atmosphere created by over 44,000 Wearsiders and he’ll be hoping Wednesday fans are able to create that tough atmosphere this evening.

 Sunderland team news